hfactor/hfactor.github.io/_notes/100 Public/Feed/Lego-like structure.md

 ---
 title: Lego-like structure
+date: 07-10-2021
 feed: show
-date: 2021-07-10
+tag: Design
 ---

-- An easier way of understanding [[Atomicity]] is by comparing it with Lego Box.
+An easier way of understanding [[Atomicity]] is by comparing it with Lego Box.
 The Lego Box contains a set of 'blocks,' a basic unit of the game.

 ### Atomic Concept
 1. Lego Blocks are the smallest component.
 You can't break it into the smaller component.
 2. By mix and match, you can build complex components.
 3. There is a defined consistency/rules; you have to follow those to build stable results.